RWTH-E3D/carbonfly/HowToInstall.md

 ### Step 1: Install WSL

-Install WSL 2 with Ubuntu-20.04 (should also work with Ubuntu-22.04, not tested) in a terminal window (e.g. PowerShell), see [WSL Documentation - How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install):
+Install WSL 2 with Ubuntu-20.04 (should also work with Ubuntu-22.04, not tested) in a terminal window (e.g. PowerShell), also see [WSL Documentation - How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install):

 1. `wsl --install -d Ubuntu-20.04`

 <img src="./pics/install_wsl_01.png" alt="install wsl Ubuntu-20.04" width="50%">

 2. Open `Ubuntu 20.04 LTS`, you will see the following console.
-Please set up your WSL, see [Set up a WSL development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password)
+Please set up your WSL, also see [Set up a WSL development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password)

 <img src="./pics/install_wsl_02.png" alt="set up wsl Ubuntu-20.04" width="50%">